21 Habits That Are Making You Age Faster

 Buying only fat-free foods

 Eating a low-fat diet may help you lose weight (or not), but one thing it definitely does is speed up the aging process, says Usama Azam, MD, of Health Tips Hub.
 Omega-3 fatty acids—a type of fat found in fatty fish and nuts—are essential for maintaining youthful-looking skin and increasing heart health.
-"You must consume healthy fats on a regular basis," he says.
-These are the 7 signs you're not eating enough healthy fats.
+“You must consume healthy fats on a regular basis,” he says.

 Wearing too much makeup

 A lack of physical intimacy means missing out on a wealth of physical benefits that can increase both the length and quality of your life, says Laura Deitsch, a licensed clinical professional counselor and sexologist for Vibrant.
-"Sex has been found to decrease blood pressure, boost the immune system, reduce headache pain, improve bladder control in women, and decrease the chances of prostate cancer in men, just to name a few youthful benefits," she says.
-Here's how many times you need to have sex to slow down aging.
+“Sex has been found to decrease blood pressure, boost the immune system, reduce headache pain, improve bladder control in women, and decrease the chances of prostate cancer in men, just to name a few youthful benefits,” she says.
+(Here’s how many times you need to have sex to slow down aging.)

 Not having good sex

-Having sex is a great start, but if you're routinely missing out on orgasms, then you're not getting the maximum anti-aging benefits, Dr. Deitsch says.
-"Achieving climax can boost self-esteem, decrease anxiety and depression, and give your body a big dose of oxytocin, the happy hormone," she explains.
-Here are 7 other health benefits of sex that may surprise you.
+Having sex is a great start, but if you’re routinely missing out on orgasms, then you’re not getting the maximum anti-aging benefits, Dr. Deitsch says.
+“Achieving climax can boost self-esteem, decrease anxiety and depression, and give your body a big dose of oxytocin, the happy hormone,” she explains.